raemond/knitting_machine/README.md

 ```

 3. Convert image to pattern -

-Note: make you you change the '3' interger to the correct number of colors as this is used for validation
+**Note:** make you you change the '3' interger to the correct number of colors as this is used for validation.

 ```bash
 python insertpatternMultiColour.py myWorkingDirectory/file-01.dat 901 myWorkingDirectory/myImage.png 3 myWorkingDirectory/file-01.dat
 ```